nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 So if I had chosen the one action, then I could attack two times.
 Right.
 But every hit deals less damage.
 Absolutely no sense, but perfect.
 Okay.

 Alright.
-Well, Hurgen, you're up.
-How would you like to miss this one, Hurgen?
+Well, Hurgan, you're up.
+How would you like to miss this one, Hurgan?
 Hopefully, one of you will hit something.
 Oh.

 So if I go all the way up to this guy, that's two actions because he's 30 feet away.
 Right.
 I cannot and I don't know how to play this guy yet.
 When I go to hit, I can only use one of my weapons.
 Right?